ZhaoyangLi-1/Visual-RFT/README.md

 ## 📢 News
+- 🚀 [10/18/2025] Visual-RFT now supports fine-tuning **Qwen3-VL** dense and MoE checkpoints out of the box.
 - 🚀 [06/26/2025] Our paper **Visual-RFT** is accepted by ICCV 2025!
 - 🚀 [05/21/2025] We support both **HuggingFace Dataset** format and **JSON** file format as input datasets for training.
 - 🚀 [05/21/2025] We updata the trainer of **Visual-RFT** to support both Qwen2-VL and Qwen2.5-VL.
 And we support multi-image inputs with `grpo_trainer_mp.py`.